 The Houston Livestock Show and Rodeo™ offers several different kinds of scholarships and eligibility requirements may vary.
 All applicants, however, must meet the following requirements:

-Applications for Metropolitan, Opportunity, School Art, Area Go Texan, Hildebrand, Military, Exhibitor, or Technical scholarships must be submitted online, and will be accessible from this page.
+Applications for Metropolitan, Opportunity, School Art, Area Go Texan, Hildebrand, Military, Exhibitor, or scholarships must be submitted online, and will be accessible from this page.

 To apply for a 4-H or FFA scholarship, visit the coordinating organization's website.